OPS-E2E-PPE/VBA-Docs/api/Outlook.OlkTextBox.Locked.md

 ---
-title: OlkTextBox.Locked Property (Outlook)
+title: OlkTextBox.Locked property (Outlook)
 keywords: vbaol11.chm1000049
 f1_keywords:
 - vbaol11.chm1000049
-ms.prod: outlook
 api_name:
 - Outlook.OlkTextBox.Locked
 ms.assetid: 8eb61f92-5be4-387a-28d8-8585dfbe3cc9
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OlkTextBox.Locked Property (Outlook)
+# OlkTextBox.Locked property (Outlook)

 Returns or sets a **Boolean** that specifies whether or not the control is locked from being changed.
 Read/write.

 ## Syntax

 _expression_.**Locked**

-_expression_ A variable that represents an [OlkTextBox](./Outlook.OlkTextBox.md) object.
+_expression_ A variable that represents an [OlkTextBox](Outlook.OlkTextBox.md) object.

 ## Remarks

 The default value is **False**.

 When the control is locked, the control does not have a "disabled" appearance, but the user cannot edit the contents of the control.